Jesus' references to harvest-ready fields spark

 must be harvested right away.

-Each day, tens of thousands of people go out into eternity each day never having heard about
+Tens of thousands of people go out into eternity each day never having heard about

 our Lord and Savior, Jesus Christ.
 Isn't that a ripened harvest going to waste?
 Oh, when will we